 Chicago Spectrum Solutions

-We teach parents how to teach their children skills at homes and walks them through step-by-step instructions on activities and tasks that they can lead at home.
+We teach parents how to teach their children skills at home and walk them through step-by-step instructions on activities and tasks that they can lead at home.
 If parents are struggling with a specific household issue regarding their child, C.S.S. creates a personalized system to address that issue and teaches the parents how to confront, handle and implement the plan that will address that issue.
 Ages: 3-9 years.

 Connect to Community is a not-for-profit organization dedicated to finding and facilitating purposeful employment and enjoyment for adults with developmental disabilities.
 Further, in an effort to help these adults live the lives they desire and deserve within the community, we will provide person-centered services across all aspects of community life.